 It doesn’t mean a food coma on the couch, or feeling sick for 2 hours after dinner (hello my fellow binge eaters, yes I’m talking to you)

 If you’ve been following along the set meal plan, you’ve been eating a healthy amount of calories (1300 – 1600) and keeping your carbs below 20 – 25 net carbs per day.

-If you want to read more about macros and understanding how they might fit into your meal plan, read through the Getting Started section here.
+If you want to read more about macros on Keto and understanding how they might fit into your meal plan, read through the Getting Started section here.